mbta/screens/docs/tech_specs/dup_v2_alert_widget_backend.md

 ## CandidateGenerator

 `CandidateGenerator.Dup` is responsible for deciding what alert should appear on a screen.
-It fetches all active alerts affecting the screen's `stop_ids` listed in each section of the `primary_departures` config, filters out all alerts that do not directly affect the current stop (no downstream alerts), and selects the alert with the highest priority[^4].
-If an alert (or alerts if configured with two sections) meets all criteria, the `CandidateGenerator` will then create three `WidgetInstance`s for the alert(s) (one for each rotation).
+It fetches all active alerts using the `route_ids` and `stop_ids` listed in the `alerts` config, filters out all alerts that do not directly affect the current stop (no downstream alerts), and selects the alert with the highest priority[^4].
+If an alert meets all criteria, the `CandidateGenerator` will then create three `WidgetInstance`s for the alert (one for each rotation).

 ## WidgetInstance